sandravergara/design-patterns/README.md

 This repository contains different design patterns for smart contract programming language.

-#Contents
+# Contents

 Architectural Pattern

 Behavioral Pattern

 Security Pattern.

-#Disclaimer
+# Disclaimer
-Do not use in production.
-Still in development.
+Do not use in production and still in development.